 and here’s the id that you would provide when you generate the keystore:

-Recommendation: You should consult your Java web container documentation as a guideline on how to configure JNDI parameters.
+Consult your Java web container documentation for information on how to configure JNDI parameters.
 Any provided JNDI parameters that are not going to change should be hardcoded in the servlet.

 Configure Encryption Software

 MD5 limitations: Since KeyMaster was first released, the cryptographic community have found that the MD5 algorithm can produce hash collisions.
 This potentially compromises the algorithm.
 The KeyMaster Java servlet implements the SHA256 signature algorithm by default.
 Therefore you do not need to configure or modify the algorithm.